-This visualization shows ocean current flows in the Mediterranean Sea and Western Atlantic.
-The time period for this visualization is 16 Feb 2005 through 16 January 2006.
-For each second the passes in the visualization, about 2.75 days pass in the simulation.
+This visualization shows ocean current flows in the Mediterranean Sea and Eastern Atlantic.
+The time period for this visualization is 16 February 2005 through 16 January 2006.
+For each second that passes in the visualization, about 2.75 days pass in the simulation.
 The colors of the flows represent their depths.
 The white flows are near the surface while deeper flows are more blue.

 This visualization was created in support of the 2011 UNESCO conference in Paris, France.